muhammadadilakbar/indicorp/README.md

 See the Figma design here: https://figmaland.com/templates/indicorp-figma-corporate-web-page-template

-See the webpage developed from this design here: https://muhammadadilakbar.github.io/indicorp/
+See it live at: https://muhammadadilakbar.github.io/indicorp/

 I used the Bootstrap 5 framework.